-In the 2004-5 shutdown, 4 arrays of halo current diagnostics [1, 2, 3] have been installed behind the JET upper dump plate in octants 1 3 5 and 7 as part of the Halo Current Sensors (HCS) enhancement.
-Each array comprises 1 to 2 Toroidal Field (TF) pick up coils and up to 8 Rogowskii coils, behind each tile representative of a toroidal row of tiles, along the whole poloidal arc.
-Where the full complement of coils is not installed this is because of limitations in the in-vessel cabling at the feedthrough.
+In the 2004-5 shutdown, 4 arrays of halo current diagnostics [1,2,3] have been installed behind the JET upper dump plate in octants 1 3 5 and 7 as part of the Halo Current Sensors (HCS) enhancement.
+Each array comprises 1 to 2 toroidal field (TF) pick up coils and up to 8 Rogowskii coils, one behind each tile of a poloidal row of tiles.
+In octants 1 and 7, the full complement of coils is not installed this is because of limitations in the in-vessel cabling at the feedthrough.

-This set of sensors, complementary to refined measurement systems installed inother tokamaks [4-7], provides information on the dynamics of halo currents away from the divertor more detailed than that obtainable with the original TF pick-up coils (1 remaining at octant 3) and mushroom tiles (initially two per octant) [8] and the halo diagnostics installed behind the Pmproved Upper Inner Protection (IUIWP) in 2001 [9,10].
+This set of sensors, complementary to refined measurement systems installed in other tokamaks [4-7], provides information on the dynamics of halo currents away from the divertor more detailed than that obtainable with the original TF pick-up coils (1 remaining at octant 3) and mushroom tiles (initially two per octant) [8] and the halo diagnostics installed behind the improved upper inner protection (IUIWP) in 2001 [9,10].
 The IUIWP set comprises only 3 toroidal locations (octants 3 5 and 7), each equipped with just one large Rogowskii coil and one toroidal field pick up coil.
-The present status of the halo current diagnostics in the top of the JET vessel is shown in Figure 1.
+The present layout of the halo current diagnostics in the top of the JET vessel is shown in Figure 1.

-Initially all the HCS Rogowskii coils suffered from drift, especially when Neutral Beam (NB) heating was applied and during disruptions.
-The drift has been attributed to charge collection in the far scrape off layer.
-The problem has been addressed in the 2007 shutdown by installing protections in front of the in-vessel cabling.
-Figure 2 shows the same Rogowskii coil (octant 3 position 5, i.e. fifth row from the inboard) in a discharge before the 2007 shutdown (70723) and in two discharges soon after (71346 and 71424).
-Before adding the cable covers, the signal did not come back to zero at the end of the pulse, when the background field returns to negligible values, suggesting the cause of the drift was not magnetic.
+Initially all the HCS Rogowskii coils suffered from drifts, especially when Neutral Beam (NB) heating was applied and during disruptions.
+These drifts have been attributed to charge collection in the far scrape off layer.
+The problem has been addressed in the 2007 shutdown by installing protective covers in front of the in-vessel cabling.
+Figure 2 shows measurements from the same Rogowskii coil (octant 3 position 5, i.e. fifth row from the inboard) in a discharge before the 2007 shutdown (Pulse No: 70723) and in two discharges soon after (Pulse No's: 71346 and 71424).
+Before adding the cable covers, the signal did not come back to zero at the end of the pulse, when the background field returns to negligible values, suggesting the cause of the drift was not inductive.
 In particular the error was accumulated during the plasma phase and at a higher rate if NB power was applied.
 In addition, at the disruption the signal showed a step change which masked most of the tile collected current.
 Since the covers have been added, the signal now returns to ~zero and there is no drift during plasma or NB phases.
 The step at the disruption is greatly reduced, although changes difficult to reconcilable with magnetic pick-up might still occur occasionally.